Skip to main content

 How long should each regional analysis take?

-The time required to complete a regional analysis is a function of the size of the region, number of origins, and size and complexity of the transit network.
-Generally, computation is slower for routes specified as add-trip modifications than for routes specified in the baseline GTFS bundle.
+For analyses including transit, the length of the departure time window and size and complexity of the transit network are important factors.
+Computation is usually slower for routes specified as add-trip modifications than for routes specified in the baseline GTFS bundle.
 If frequency-based routes are present in the scenario's add-trip modifications or the base GTFS, compute time will also depend on the number of simulated schedules (Monte Carlo draws).

 How do I model corridor upgrades where a new trunk is added and existing services are converted to feeder routes?